-As a faculty member in the Biomedical Sciences department, having an active and viable research group is an important component of my job.
-Since my postdoctoral years I have been working on the question of how the two genders are produced, wanting to know at the level of molecules how this ‘decision’ is made.
-About three years ago, we discovered a direct link between the RNA silencing machinery and the master switch that controls the determination of sexual identity in fruit flies.
-We now want to understand how it is that RNA silencing affects the fruit fly sex determination process.
-We plan to use this well-established system to understand how RNA silencing regulates and fine-tunes a developmental pathway.
+As a faculty member in the Biomedical Sciences department, an active and viable research group is an important component of my job.
+The question of how the two genders are produced, wanting to know how this ‘decision’ is made at the molecular level has been a major focus of my research interest and career.
+A few years ago, we discovered a link between the RNA silencing machinery and the master switch gene which controls the determination of sexual identity in fruit flies.
+In trying to understand how it is that RNA silencing affects the fruit fly sex determination process we have come to appreciate the role of the state of chromatin in developmental decisions.
+We now use this well-established system to understand how RNA silencing regulates and fine-tunes a developmental pathway; this work is driving us to understand the less appreciated role of the RNA silencing machinery in the nucleus.

-Since March 2010, I also have served as the Assistant Graduate Program director in the Biomedical Sciences department.
+I have also served as the Assistant Graduate Program director in the Biomedical Sciences department, from March 2010 to August 2015.

 Jamila Horabin came to the United States on an International Scholarship to Duke University in Durham, N.C.
 After getting her bachelor's degree, she stayed on at Duke for her Ph.D.
 Courses during the graduate years made a lasting impression of the idea that development could be understood at the level of molecules.
 Toward this goal, she decided to work on Drosophila as the model system.